jslorrma/keyrings.artifacts/README.md

 The package is designed to be used with the [`pixi`](https://pixi.sh/latest/), [`uv`](https://docs.astral.sh/uv/) or [`pip`](https://pip.pypa.io/en/stable/) package manager to authenticate with Azure DevOps Artifacts.
 It provides a secure and convenient way to store and retrieve credentials without exposing them in the source code or local configuration files.

+## Disclaimer

+**Warning:** This package is in an early development stage and may contain bugs or other issues.
+It is recommended to use this package for local development and testing purposes only, and not in production environments or CI pipelines.
+Please report any issues or bugs you encounter to help us improve the package.

 ## Acknowledgements

 This package was heavily inspired by a pull request of [tomporaer](https://github.com/temporaer) and [javuc1](https://github.com/javuc1) in Microsoft's `artifacts-keyring` repository and their [idea of a plain Python version]((https://github.com/microsoft/artifacts-keyring/pull/56)).
 Since the PR has not been merged since February 2023, it seems unlikely that it will be merged, which led to the decision to create this package.